 Self-validation and loving yourself could be the lifeline you need to achieve your dreams.
 By the end of this article, you will be equipped with the tools you require for optimum self-validation.
 You will know how to trigger success through self-validation.
-Word for word, you will understand how to rise on top of your game, in all aspects of your life.
+Word for word, you will understand how to rise to the top of your game in all aspects of your life.

 “I started to experience success in life when I learned how to validate myself and not care what others think.”

 Self-validation is the process of discovering, recognizing & accepting who you are.
 It is more of a long-term state of mind than something you miraculously experience in an instant.
 “We are who we think we are.”

 Humans are social beings.
 We live with our family, share experiences with friends and spend long hours with colleagues at work.
 That is why we care so much about what others think about us.

 People differ in the territories on which they find their self-validation.
 Some find self-worth from relationships, careers or moral principles, while others find confidence in winning at competitions or wealth.

 Self-validation means loving yourself regardless of what other people think or say.
 It knows how to pamper your mind and spirit with positive affirmations.